 If you did not grow any flowers, you can just buy them from the online florist.
 You can buy the flower the recipients like and rearrange them yourself in a vase before sending it as a gift.
 Nowadays, you can access high quality in season and out of season fresh cut flower no matter where you are living.
-For example, if you live in Mexico, you can order the flowers from an online international florist who offers flower delivery Mexico service.

 4. Fill the Vase with Water

 Once you have prepared the flowers, you can fill the vase with half full of water.
 Using less water in the vase you need to change the water more frequently.
 Warm water is the best because it can help closed flower heads to open fully.
 Cold water should be used for bulb flowers like hyacinths and tulips as these flowers cannot be exposed to warm water.
 To keep the water free from bacteria, you can add a few teaspoons of bleach.
 Sugar can also be added to feed the plant.